August 12, 2021

-Gentle healing words are necessary to achieve healing rather than getting revenge.
+Gentle, healing words are necessary to achieve healing rather than getting revenge.
 Whether it’s healing ourselves alone or healing a relationship as well, we must guard our tongues.
 When others hurt us it can be very hard to do this.
-We (especially those empathetics like me) tend to allow our emotions to control us rather than the other way around.
+We (especially those empaths like me) tend to allow our emotions to control us rather than the other way around.
 Because we feel so deeply and big it is easy for those feelings to take over before we get a chance to think about it.
 Sometimes hurts cause us to retreat and stuff the feelings.
 We want to be careful not to hurt others in our hurt.
-So, especially if it is a re-occuring hurt or we have been retreating and stuffing for a while, take care.
+So, especially if it is a re-occurring hurt or we have been retreating and stuffing for a while, take care.

 While it’s very important that we talk about our feelings or things that have hurt us, HOW is just as important.
 I know I tend to retreat a lot, then one day it all blows up.
 Finding this balance is important.
 It is important to express our hurts and set our boundaries.
 Our ability to love big is protected as boundaries are set.
 Going to the other extreme, however, is unsafe for those around us.

 If we are aiming for healing then using cutting, shaming or excessively blaming words will not accomplish that.
 When we make sure to express our feelings, hurts and boundaries in gentle words we are using healing words.
 These gentle healing words are so important to our emotional safety and the health and safety of our loved ones.